JLab_logo_text_white1.jpg

 authorized employee

-Often referred to as the “blink reflex.”
-Aversion response is the closing of the eyelid, or movement of the eye/head to avoid exposure to a noxious stimulant or bright light.
+Often referred to as the “blink reflex,” closing of the eyelids, or movement of the eyes/head to avoid exposure to a noxious stimulant or bright light.
 The aversion response is assumed to occur within 0.25 sec including blink reflex time and is only applicable to visible laser wavelengths.

 B